-1:C Minimising contact (social dist ancing)

-Social distancing across the site Too many people on site increases likelihood of exposure to coronavirus Pupils and staff Medium We have taken the following measures to reduce footfall and maintain social distancing on site including: 2 3 6

-Holding zones for each year group at the start and end of the day.
+1:C Minimising contact (social dist tancing) Social distancing across the site Too many people on site increases likelihood of exposure to coronavirus Pupils and staff Medium We have taken the following measures to reduce footfall and maintain social distancing on site including: Holding zones for each year group at the start and end of the day.
+Face coverings to be worn when moving around the site at busy times (e.g. lesson change overs and social times).
+2 3 6 Staggered break and lunch times within year bubbles.

-Learning zones or 'bubbles' per year group.

-Staggered break and lunch times

-No movement outside of year bubbles.